prafullchvn/server-vs-serverless/when-to-use-server-or-serverless.md

-# When to use server-less over server
+# When to use serverless.

   - Building applications with serverless functions requires a different approach than traditional server hosting, and the decision to use serverless depends on the problem it solves and the time investment required.